Concordium/concordium.github.io/source/mainnet/net/guides/overview-baker-process.rst

 .. dropdown:: Step 6: Configure the node with the baker keys

    The last step is to configure the running node with the baker keys so the node can start baking.
+You can also choose to have a third-party node runner run a node for you if you do not want to run the node yourself; in this case you will need to provide your baker keys to the node runner in a secure manner.

    - :ref:`On Windows<baker-windows>`